 While there are many commonalities across experiences of homelessness, these experiences differ based on gender.
 Due to the gendered nature of the experience, it is important that responses to prevent and end homelessness include a gender-based approach.
 The Government of Canada defines a gender-based analysis as, “an analytical process used to assess how diverse groups of women, men and non-binary people may experience policies, programs and initiatives.”

-We are seeking responses from anyone working in housing, homelessness, or related sectors that support women, girls, and transwomen who experience homelessness.
-This can mean working at any level within a variety of systems, including leadership, direct service provision, fundraising, policy-development, etc.
+We are seeking responses from anyone working in housing, homelessness, or related sectors that support women, girls, and transgender women who experience homelessness.
+This can mean working at any level within a variety of systems, including leadership, direct service provision, fundraising, policy development, etc.

 The survey will take 15-30 minutes to complete.
 We welcome multiple persons from the same organization to participate.

-If you would like to participate in this study please click on the link below to access the letter of information and survey:
+If you would like to participate in this study please click below to access the letter of information and survey: